 Here we can also notice that we have a third stepper motors which enables the machine to make 2.5D shapes and we will explain how that works a bit later in the video.

 Overall, in terms of construction and rigidity the design is probably not that good, but I my point was to make a function machine with minimum parts possible and still to be able to get the job done.

-For 3D printing the parts I used my Creality CR-10 3D printer which is a really good 3D printer with reasonable price.
+For 3D printing the parts I used my Creality CR-10 3D printer.

 Note that some of the 3D printed parts need a bit of post-processing, or the supporting material should be removed before using.